UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_07.md

 4. Manage to avoid pushing specific local files by including a `.gitignore`.
 5. Differenciate between revert and hard reset a commit when restoring an older version of a project.

-Notes:  View your git history, travel back in time, deal with merge conflicts and other useful tools
+Notes:

 ---

-# Let's Start!
+# On to Assignment 4!